rgambee/chronicle/README.md

 pip install django~=4.1
 ```

-#### Optional: npm packages
+#### Optional: JavaScript packages

-No npm packages are required to run the app.
-They're only development tools.
-If
+No JavaScript packages are required to run the app.
+They're only development
-you want to install them, run
+tools.
+If you want to install them, run

 ```bash
 npm install